Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Smoothing functions

-2mm {\textbf{--Inf-conv smoothing for both (\ref{orip-2}) and (\ref{max}) }} 1mm The inf-conv smoothing technique for a deterministic nonsmooth function has been intensively studied in section 4 of \cite{beck2012smoothing}.
-For $h$ in (\ref{orip-2}) involving expectation, we define its inf-conv smoothing approximation as $\tilde{h}_{\mu}(x):={\mathbb{E}}[{\mathbf{\tilde H}}_{\mu}(x,\xi)]$, in which ${\mathbf{\tilde H}}_{\mu}(x,\xi)$ is constructed according to Definition 4.2 of \cite{beck2012smoothing} by
+The inf-conv smoothing technique for a deterministic nonsmooth function has been intensively studied in section 4 of \cite{beck2012smoothing}.
+For $h$ in \eqref{orip-2} involving expectation, we define its inf-conv smoothing approximation as $\tilde{h}_{\mu}(x):={\mathbb{E}}[{\mathbf{\tilde H}}_{\mu}(x,\xi)]$, in which ${\mathbf{\tilde H}}_{\mu}(x,\xi)$ is constructed according to Definition 4.2 of \cite{beck2012smoothing} by